 Dr. Michael Zhang

 Michael Zhang, Ph.D., serves as Vice President of Quality at Alliance Pharma.
 Prior to his current positon, Dr. Zhang was the Vice President of Operations.
 Dr. Zhang has extensive experience in Analytical Chemistry, Computer Science, and Quality and Regulatory Compliance.
 His expertise includes development and validation of LC-MS/MS methods for analyses of biological samples and pesticide/herbicide residue samples, FDA/EPA/OECD GLP compliance, quality management systems, analytical instrumentation, software development, information technology, and computerized systems validation.
-Before joining Alliance, Dr. Zhang was an Associate Director at Keystone Analytical Laboratories (a subsidiary of former Pharmanet Development Group, Inc.).
-At several companies, Dr. Zhang has developed numerous challenging LC-MS/MS analytical methods, built up the IT infrastructure, and established 21 CFR Part 11 compliance of computerized systems.
+Before joining Alliance, Dr. Zhang was an Associate Director at Keystone Analytical Laboratories (a subsidiary of former PharmaNet Development Group, Inc.).
+Dr. Zhang has developed numerous challenging LC-MS/MS methods for biological and agrochemical analyses, built up the IT infrastructures, and established GLP compliant laboratories and 21 CFR Part 11 compliant computerized systems at several companies.
 Dr. Zhang has also worked as a software engineer at Motorola (Chicago, IL) and a Programmer Analyst at Affina (Peoria, IL).
 Dr. Zhang earned his Ph.D. degree in Analytical Chemistry and M.Sc. degree in Computer Science, both from the University of Missouri-Rolla (Rolla, MO).
-Dr. Zhang also holds an M.Sc. degree in Analytical Chemistry and a B.S. degree in Chemistry from the University of Science and Technology of China.
+Dr. Zhang also holds an M.Sc. degree in Analytical Chemistry and a B.S. degree in Chemistry from the University of Science and Technology of China (Hefei, Anhui).

 Dr. Zhiyang Zhao

-Zhiyang Zhao, Ph.D., serves as Chief Scientific Officer (CSO) of Alliance Pharma.
-Dr. Zhao has over 20 years of pharmaceutical industry experience with special focus on metabolic and pharmacokinetic properties of small and large molecules in drug discovery and development.
+Zhiyang Zhao, Ph.D., serves as Chief Scientific Officer (CSO) at Alliance Pharma.
+Dr. Zhao has over 25 years of pharmaceutical industry experience with special focus on metabolic and pharmacokinetic properties of small and large molecules in drug discovery and development.
 Dr. Zhao has previously held positions at Pfizer, GlaxoSmithKline, and Amgen.
-For the past 11 years, Dr. Zhao served as Site Director for Preclinical Studies at Amgen in Cambridge, Massachusetts.
+Before joining Alliance Pharma, Dr. Zhao served as Site Director of Preclinical Research at Amgen in Cambridge, Massachusetts, for over a decade.
 Dr. Zhao’s extensive experience spans the entire drug discovery and development process (discovery, development, and in-/out-licensing) in oncology, metabolic, antiviral, CNS, and inflammatory diseases.
-Dr. Zhao’s contributions and accomplishments of integrating in vitro and in vivo ADMET (absorption, distribution, metabolism, excretion, and toxicity) information to optimize drug candidate properties are documented in over 50 peer‑reviewed scientific publications and 4 patents in the areas of new drug targets, drug metabolism, pharmacokinetics, and toxicology.
-Currently, Dr. Zhao also holds an appointment as Adjunct Professor at the Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill, North Carolina, and serves as Editor-in-Chief of Drug Metabolism Letters, a journal by Bentham Science, which publishes short papers on major advances in all areas of drug metabolism and disposition.
+Dr. Zhao’s contributions and accomplishments of integrating in vitro and in vivo ADMET (absorption, distribution, metabolism, excretion, and toxicity) information to optimize drug candidate properties are documented in over 50 peer‑reviewed scientific publications and patents in the areas of new drug targets, drug metabolism, pharmacokinetics, and toxicology.
+Currently, Dr. Zhao serves as an Adjunct Professor at the Eshelman School of Pharmacy of the University of North Carolina at Chapel Hill, North Carolina, and as Editor-in-Chief of Drug Metabolism Letters, a journal by Bentham Science, which publishes in all areas of drug metabolism and disposition.
 Dr. Zhao received his Ph.D. degree in Medicinal Chemistry from Virginia Polytechnic and State University (popularly known as Virginia Tech) in Blacksburg, Virginia.

 Song Lin, M.Sc., Director of Drug Metabolism and Pharmacokinetics, has been with Alliance Pharma since 2012.
 In this role, he closely works with biotechnology and pharmaceutical companies to build strategic outsourcing partnerships for discovery preclinical services, regulated bioanalysis for submissions, and clinical development projects.
 Prior to joining Alliance, Mr. Lin worked as the head of Drug Metabolism Laboratories at Novartis Institutes of Biomedical Research in Emeryville, California He has also held roles at Chiron Corporation, COR Therapeutics Inc., Covance Laboratories, and Phoenix International Life Sciences, Inc. Mr. Lin received his M.Sc. degree in Biology and Plant Anatomy at the Sun Yatsen University in Guangzhou, China.
 He subsequently earned his second M.Sc. degree in Biochemistry at the University of Alberta, in Edmonton, Canada.
 Notably, Mr. Lin has presented at NIH, Novartis Global Discovery Chemistry Congress, and the Society of Toxicology Annual meetings.
 His most recent publication entitled, “3D Pharmacophore Model-Assisted Discovery of Novel CDC7 Inhibitors” was published in 2011 in ACS Medicinal Chemistry Letters.